 Yes!
-You should report to your residence hall when you arrive for FSE.
+You should report to your residence hall when you arrive for Explore DC.
 You can check your housing assignment through your my.american.edu portal.
 Questions about your housing assignment should be directed to Housing and Dining Programs, 202-885-3370 or firstname.lastname@example.org.

 What should I wear?

-Be ready to wear work clothes.
+Be ready to wear comfortable clothes.
 Please note that closed-toed shoes are often required at sites.
 Ask your group leader about what is appropriate to wear to your site.
 You should also keep in mind that in DC summers tend to be extremely hot and humid, so plan accordingly.
-You will be provided with 2 FSE t-shirts to wear on each day of the experience.
+You will be provided with an Explore DC t-shirt to wear.

 What should I bring?